brettpasula/flight-tracker/README.md

-# FlightTracker
+# (WIP) FlightTracker

-An Angular application to record flights I've taken and (more specifically) the aircraft I've travelled on.
+An Angular application to record flights I've taken and aircraft I've travelled on.

 ## Documentation
 [Angular](https://angular.io/)\